-- The Substance is represented by a 'GSID' - Substances will be alphabetically ordered by GSID and separated by a pipe (|) - 2.
-Strength - Amount is represented alphanumerically, with a number between 1-999 and two decimals separated with a point (.)
-For substantial • numbers (e.g. 30 MIU or 30000000 IU for filgrastim) the rule to express substance strength in a value range of 1-999 does not apply. - A presentation strength or a concentration strength is used according to business rules patterns.
-For Presentation strengths (P), two values should be utilized.
+- The substance is represented by a GSID. - Substances will be alphabetically ordered by GSID and separated by a pipe (|). - 2.
+Strength - The amount is represented alphanumerically, with a number between 1-999 and two decimals separated by a point (.).
+For substantial numbers (e.g. 30 MIU or 30000000 IU for filgrastim), the rule to express substance strength in a value range of 1-999 does not apply. - A presentation strength or a concentration strength is used according to business rules patterns.
+For presentation strengths (P), two values should be used.
 For example, if the presentation strength is 3.00 mg, it appears as [3.00;3] in the PhPID input string.

-For Concentration Strength (C), up to eight values should be utilized to allow expression of a strength range defined by a lower and a higher limit.
-Consider the example: 2.00 mg/5 h.
-In the PhPID string, this would be represented as [2.00;3;5;72;;;;].
+For concentration strength (C), up to eight values should be used to allow expression of a strength range defined by a lower and a higher limit.
+For example, 2.00 mg/5 h would be represented as [2.00;3;5;72;;;;] in the PhPID string.

-- Units as defined by UCUM (translated into numeric values by UMC in-house mapping tables) • - 3.
-Dose form attributes
+• Units are defined by UCUM (translated into numeric values by UMC in-house mapping tables).

+3. Dose form attributes

-- The dose form is represented by the global dose form attributes based on BDF, AME, ISI, RCA in this order from EDQM. - Multiple AME & ISI are represented within square brackets ([]) and ordered by ID (lowest to highest)
+- The dose form is represented by the global dose form attributes based on BDF, AME, ISI, and RCA in this order from EDQM. - Multiple AME & ISI are represented within square brackets ([]) and ordered by ID (lowest to highest).